jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 Again a direct sample that before moving to the desired page checks again if the action can be done successfully, if the book contains 105 pages and we try to read page 108 there is a problem somewhere.
-The other two methods that move a single page forward of backward can be internally implemented through the _moveToPage_ method, it is generally better to use self encapsulation whenever possible, particularly in aggegates as the risk of self encapsulation failing is minimized by the size of the element.
+The other two methods that move a single page forward of backward can be internally implemented through the _moveToPage_ method, it is generally better to use self encapsulation whenever possible, particularly in aggregates as the risk of self encapsulation failing is minimized by the size of the element.
 Self encapsulation starts failing only when there is at least one method of accessing the resources without the self encapsulation, therefore in a single file, tendentially small by the very principle guiding its design, we should be relatively safe.
 The last two methods can be quickly implemented as: